 While visiting Ligonier, you can’t miss the Ligonier Diamond.
 It’s the center of this amazing small town in Pennsylvania.
-The focal point is the gazebo, which many compare to “Stars Hollow” from the Gilmore Girls television series.
+The focal point is the gazebo, which many people compare to “Stars Hollow” from the Gilmore Girls television series.
 (And I completely agree!)
-The town is filled with locally owned and operated restaurants and shops, which adds to the charming small town vibe.
+The town only has locally owned restaurants and shops, which adds to the charming small-town vibe.
 From small diners and farm-to-table restaurants to trendy boutiques and unique gift shops, there’s something for everyone.

 Some of our favorite shops in Ligonier include:

 - Black Bunny Boutique for trendy women’s clothing.